openstax/napkin-notes/kevin/content_exercise_cnx_subsystems.md

 Content::  (Content::Book::??)
   Book
     | 1..*
-  Unit (can be "invisible" placeholder - book without units)
+  Unit (can be "invisible" placeholder - CNX::Book without units)
     | 1..*
   Chapter (can be "invisible" placeholder - intro pages)
     | 0..*